That’s how many steps I’ve taken today.

 Optimization and growth hacks should not be cast aside, however; these exercises bring important energy, focus and experimentation to any startup.

-But they should exist as part of a much larger, customer-centric operational strategy: one that balances short-term with long-term, growth with product, and data with intuition.
+But they should exist as part of a much larger, customer-centric operational strategy: one that balances short-term with long-term, growth with the product, and data with intuition.

 Real friendship takes time.
 Spend it wisely.